 - Support the organisation and delivery of school events such as Parents’ Evenings, induction days and Open Evenings

 - Prepare and support delivery of slots during assemblies

 What qualities are needed in the student?

-- A passionate belief in the schools CORE values
+- A passionate belief in the school values of Ambition, Respect and Collaboration

 - Good leadership skills